Def-Rabiu/Data_Analysis/README.md

 During the project's progression, I faced some challenges that provided valuable learning opportunities.
 One such challenge involved familiarizing myself with SimpleImputer, a technique used to handle missing values by employing descriptive analysis methods such as mean, median, mode, etc. Additionally, I dedicated time to studying the concept of groupby in Python, which facilitated the aggregation and analysis of data based on specific criteria.

 In conclusion, I aspire to connect this project with Power BI, a powerful visualization tool, to present the COVID-19 data on a state-level basis for each country.
-This integration will enhance the project's visual representation and facilitate a deeper understanding of the pandemic's impact across different regions.
+This integration will enhance the project's visual representation and facilitate a deeper comprehension of the pandemic's impact across different regions.